stefaniafresca/stefaniafresca-academic/content/publication/conference-paper-1/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: 35th Conference on Neural Information Processing Systems (NeurIPS)
+publication: 35th Conference on Neural Information Processing Systems (NeurIPS), The Symbiosis of Deep Learning and Differential Equations
 #publication_short: In *ICW*

-abstract: Deep learning-based reduced order models (DL-ROMs) have been recently pro- posed to overcome common limitations shared by conventional ROMs – built, e.g., through proper orthogonal decomposition (POD) – when applied to nonlinear time- dependent parametrized PDEs.
+abstract: Deep learning-based reduced order models (DL-ROMs) have been recently proposed to overcome common limitations shared by conventional ROMs – built, e.g., through proper orthogonal decomposition (POD) – when applied to nonlinear time-dependent parametrized PDEs.
 Although extremely efficient at testing time, when evaluating the PDE solution for any new testing-parameter instance, DL-ROMs require an expensive training stage.
 To avoid this latter, a prior dimensionality reduction through POD, and a multi-fidelity pretraining stage, are introduced, yielding the POD-DL-ROM framework, which allows to solve time-dependent PDEs even faster than in real-time.
 Equipped with LSTM networks, the resulting POD-LSTM-ROMs better grasp the time evolution of the PDE system, ultimately allowing long-term prediction of complex systems’ evolution, with respect to the training window, for unseen input parameter values.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.